xpinux/Project-SABER/README.md

 ## **Key Contributors**
 First and foremost, a huge shout-out to **Michalis Michalos (cyb3rmik3)** my ultimate KQL inspiration and the reason this project exists.

 This project also draws inspiration from several amazing members of the Sentinel community.
-Some queries here may resemble theirs—but in true **Project-SABER fashion**, they’ve been **enhanced, modified, or jazzed up** a bit.
+Some queries here may resemble theirs but in true **Project-SABER fashion**, they’ve been **enhanced, modified, or jazzed up** a bit.

 If I’ve “borrowed” a query and forgotten its origin (my notebooks are overflowing, okay 😅), I sincerely apologize in advance!